Smoked Pork Butt

 Minimal fuss – I smoke various cuts of meat all the time, like ribs and brisket, and this is arguably the easiest cut to make.
 It’s great for beginners!

 This is a simple, sauceless preparation of pork, though you could certainly serve it with some BBQ Sauce if you prefer.
-The pork is rubbed with mustard, covered with a salt, pepper, and paprika mix, then cooked low and slow for hours until tender.
+The pork butt is rubbed with mustard, covered with a salt, pepper, and paprika mix, then cooked low and slow for hours until tender.

-While Aaron uses a different kind of smoker than I do, I was able to adapt most of the principles and cook this in my Traeger.
-So long as you follow the temperatures given, I’m sure you could make this in any smoker setup that you have.
+While Aaron uses a different kind of smoker than I do, I was able to adapt most of the principles and cook this in my Traeger, which is a pellet smoker.

-Coat the Pork
+Coat the Meat

 The mustard probably sounds weird, but this is one of the fantastic tips Aaron gives in his class.
 You don’t really taste it at the end, and it helps the seasoning stick to the meat.